s-KaiNet/react-simple-hook-store/README.md

         });
 ```

-`createStore` returns React hook, which you should use in your components.
+`createStore` returns React hook called `useStore`, which you should use in your components.
 It accepts a map function, which returns subset of the whole state.
-If you want just full state, simply omit this parameter.
 The second param is actions map function.
-The same was as for state, if you want all actions, omit this parameter.
+If you want all actions to be returned, omit this parameter.

 ```typescript
 const Component = () => {